NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/CSRF/A server and browser transparent CSRF defense for web 2.0 applications.md

 ### Same-origin protocol

 - Initially, an authentication token needs to be issued to authorized pages.
 Since jCSRF permits POST requests only from authorized pages, the very first request from a user has to be a GET request.
 In this first GET request from the client, the auth cookie is not yet set
-- The server’s response to this request is modified by jCSRF to set an auth cookie to a cryptographically secure random value
+- The server’s response to this request is modified by jCSRF and includes an auth cookie to a cryptographically secure random value
-- jCSRF-proxy also injects a jCSRF-script into the response.
+- This cookies will be saved client-side by a jCSRF-script that is also attached to the HTTP response and injected to the client context.
 The script will be executed browser-side and will make sure that every new POST request will have this auth cookie

 ### Cross-origin protocol

-- Legitimate cross-origin scenarios include, for example, a website served by A, which has a form that targets server B
+Legitimate cross-origin scenarios include, for example, a website served by A that contains a form targeting server B.
-- JS code executing on page served by server A communicates with server B to obtain an authentication token and communicates it to jCSRF before sending the request to server A. This enables jCSRF-script to include the auth token when it makes its cross-origin request to server B
+- When a page from server A executes a POST request to server B, jCSRF-script checks if B supports authenticated/cross-domain requests ==(this is possible because server B has been previously whitelisted, or because a specific resource was found on server B, i.e. a special `.jpg` file)==.
+If so, jCSRF-script inserts an iframe on a page from A that loads a page from server B
+- The iframe executes JavaScript that sends an XMLHttpRequest to server B, including a special header X-No-CSRF, which proves that the request originates from a page served by B itself
+- Server B, through jCSRF-proxy, replies with an authentication token that is a cryptographically secure value, encrypted using a secret key
+- The token is sent from the iframe on B to the page on A using `postMessage`, ensuring that only A can receive it
+- jCSRF-script on A inserts the token into the form and submits the authenticated POST request to B
+- When jCSRF-proxy on B receives the request, it decrypts the token and verifies that:
+	- The token is valid and corresponds to the user's authentication state
+	- The domain A is authorized to send cross-origin requests to B
+- If both checks pass, the request is forwarded to server B. Otherwise, jCSRF-proxy removes authentication cookies before forwarding the request, preventing CSRF attacks.

 ---
 #### References